 $o(t) = \int_{t_0}^t\sqrt{1 + b'(t)^2} dt$

-If we consider the total chronological time of a person's life as fixed, then corresponding to this constraint there are a great varieties of smooth graphs for $b(t)$ (subject to further biological constraints).
-For instance $b(t)$ may to a substantial extent lie beneath the diagonal $\Delta(t) = t$ and thus that person will have a longer youth and have a biological age less than their chronological age.
+If we consider the total chronological time of a person's life as fixed, then corresponding to this constraint there can be great variability in the corresponding smooth graph for $b(t)$ (subject to further biological constraints).
+For instance $b(t)$ may for a significant portion of physical time lie beneath the diagonal $\Delta(t) = t$ and thus that person will have in total a longer youth determined by periods in which their biological age is less than their chronological age.
+There is a certain similarity between these considerations and the measurement of time in special relativity.

 No comments: